amar528/weather-api/README.md

 ## Design Patterns Used

+Filter / Chain Of Command - We use an Interceptor to validate that all requests have a valid API key.
-Builder Pattern - The WeatherDataBuilder handles construction of WeatherData model instances.
+Builder - The WeatherDataBuilder handles construction of WeatherData model instances.
 Strategy - We have strategies for the CRUD layer, and the API key handling for the service and client.
 Delegate - API delegates to adapter and service.
 The service delegates to the CRUD strategy.
-Facade - The service layer provides a facade to the persistence and client layers, abstracting all the detail.
+Facade - The service layer provides a facade to the business logic, persistence and client layers.
 Adapter - An adapter class handles construction of API requests and responses from/to API arguments and model data respectively.

 ## Testing
 The solution was implemented using TDD, using :
-- Mockito for mocking during Unit Tests
+- Mockito for mocking with Unit Tests (JUnit Jupiter)
-- Spring Data JPA tests for integration testing the JPA layer / Spring Data repositories
+- Spring Data JPA tests for integration testing the JPA layer / Spring Data repositories and queries
 - Web MVC testing for testing the Controller and Exception handling, JSON Ser/Des
 - Wiremock was used to integration test the Feign Client, which provides mocked HTTP responses